evannetwork/api-blockchain-core/docs/contracts/digital-twin.rst

 = Verifications =
 =================

-.. _digital-twin_addVerification:
+.. _digital-twin_addVerifications:

-addVerification
+addVerifications
 ================================================================================

 .. code-block:: typescript

-  digitalTwin.addVerification(verifications);
+  digitalTwin.addVerifications(verifications);

 Add verifications to this twin; this will also add verifications to contract description.

-Due to the automatic expansion of the contract description, this function can only be called by the container owner.
+If the calling account is the owner of the identity of the digital twin

+- the description will is automatically updated with tags for verifications
+- verifications issued with this function will be accepted automatically

 See interface ``DigitalTwinVerificationEntry`` for input data format.